Code-Institute-Submissions/Vannas-Beauty-Salon_MS1/README.md

 <img src="assets/images/readme/hamburger-menu.jpg" width="300" height="100%">
 </p>

-- Design improvment- On the page "Price list & Services" I would like to improve the designe of price list.
-When the screen reaches a certen size ( Mobile view), the prcices of the treatments should be closer to bottom border.
+- Design improvment- On the page "Services & Prices" I would like to improve the price list design.
+When the screen reaches a certen size ( Mobile view), the prices of the treatments should be closer to bottom border.
 I hope to solve this problem in the future.

 - For the Gallery Lighthouse report, I noticed that the report varies if I re-report the page.
 Lighthouse would jump from 85 to 93.